Representation of Context-Specific Causal Models with Observational and Interventional Data: Discussion

-Natural directions for future research include a context-specific PC algorithm for learning CStrees and a similar extension of the Greedy Equivalence Search (GES) \citep{C02}.
-The observation that BIC is locally consistent for CStrees suggests that Meek's Conjecture \citep[Theorem~4]{C02} could be extended to this family of models.
-The development of a consistent extension of GES to CStrees would provide a faster alternative to BHC-CS-perm, which necessarily considers all possible causal orderings of the tree (similar to the greedy permutation search (GSP) \citep{RU18} for DAGs).
-The results of Section~\ref{sec: interventional CStrees} also suggest that the recent causal discovery algorithms that incorporate a mixture of observational and interventional data \citep{HB12,KJSB19,WSYU17,YKU18} can likely be extended to the context-specific setting via CStrees.
-Finally, it would also be interesting to see extensions of CStree models to the non-discrete data and/or causally insufficient settings.

-\section{Acknowledgements}
+We introduced the family of context-specific conditional independence models called CStrees, which are defined according to a factorization criterion generalizing the factorization definition of a DAG model.
+This factorization definition allowed for a straightforward extension of the general interventional DAG model $\MM(\GG, \ci)$ to a context-specific setting that further accommodates context-specific, general interventions.
+We obtained a graphical characterization of model equivalence for CStree models that extends to a characterization of interventional CStree models when the intervention targets are CS-complete.
+A first natural endeavour for future work is to develop structure learning algorithms for CStree models.
+This was already initiated in the observational data regime by \cite{rios2024scalable} in a recent paper following the initial release of this article.
+It would be of valuse to extend their work to learning interventional CStree models.

+Other considerations include generalizing properties of DAGs useful in inference to the context-specific setting via CStrees, such as characterizations of decomposable models relevant in clique-tree inference algorithms.
+First steps in this direction have been taken in a recent paper by \citet{alexandr2024decomposable} that followed the initial release of this article.

+The CS-complete interventions are, in a sense made precise in Section~\ref{sec:interventionalcstrees}, the natural extension of general interventions in DAG models to a context-specific setting.
+However, it may also be of interest to investigate graphical representations of incomplete, context-specific interventions in, for instance DAG models.
+In such models, the underlying model would be a conditional independence model, and hence only have the minimal context DAG $\GG_{\vx_\emptyset}$, but the interventions may be context-specific requiring additional combinatorial structure to be concisely represented.

+\subsection{Acknowledgements}

+The authors would also like to thank Danai Deligeorgaki, Christiane G\"orgen, Manuele Leonelli, and Gherardo Varando for helpful discussions.
 Eliana Duarte was supported by the Deutsche Forschungsgemeinschaft DFG under grant 314838170, GRK 2297 MathCoRe, by the FCT grant 2020.01933.CEECIND, and partially supported by CMUP under the FCT grant UIDB/00144/2020.
-Liam Solus was supported a Starting Grant (No. 2019-05195) from Vetenskapsr\aa{}det (The Swedish Research Council), the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation, and the G\"oran Gustafsson Stiftelse.
-The authors would also like to thank Danai Deligeorgaki, Christiane G\"orgen, Manuele Leonelli, and Gherardo Varando for helpful discussions.
+L.~Solus was partially supported the Wallenberg Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation, the G\"oran Gustafsson Prize for Young Researchers, a project grant from KTH Digital Futures and a Starting Grant from The Swedish Research Council.